-Another one of the most accessible homework exercises for counselling clients.
+Another one of the most accessible homework exercises for counseling clients.
 Mindfulness-based interventions help clients become more aware of their thoughts and emotions, allowing them to halt negative thought patterns as they arise — shifting from negative, circular thinking, to more positive and rational thoughts.
 Over time, this is shown to be effective in reducing anxiety, stress, and depression.

 Meditation is the most common and accessible form of mindfulness.
 It’s able to provide relief from both internalized struggles, and external stressors like hectic environments.

-What the research shows:
+What the Research Shows:

 - A study from Johns Hopkins University found that meditation had the same effect as antidepressants on reducing symptoms of depression, anxiety, and pain.
-It’s an effective alternative for clients who either don’t want to take meditation or who haven’t responded well to medication in the past.
+It’s an effective alternative for clients who either don’t want to take medication or who haven’t responded well to medication in the past.

 - Another study found that mindfulness was correlated with a reduction in symptoms of Generalized Anxiety Disorder (GAD).
 93 participants showed a significant reduction in anxiety and an increase in positive self-statements.

-Make homework as simple as possible
+Make Homework as Simple as Possible

 We know homework is effective at improving patient outcomes, but it’s also a new habit that clients will need support adopting.
 It’s all too easy for clients to forget about homework between sessions, so make it as simple as possible.
 Boost compliance and reduce barriers by making the homework experience as natural as possible for clients.
-A digital homework app like Therachat goes right on clients’ own devices — so they can access and complete their homework wherever they’re comfortable.
+A digital homework app like Therachat goes right on your clients’ own devices — so they can access and complete their homework wherever they’re comfortable.

 - Create and customize digital activities that can be assigned to multiple clients.
-Save time and help a wider scope of your practice.
+Save time and help a wider scope of your practice

-- Follow-up with clients through an easy-to-use instant messenger that’s safe, private, and more convenient than texting with your personal number.
+- Follow up with clients through an easy-to-use instant messenger that’s safe, private, and more convenient than texting with your personal number

-- Track and look back on client progress.
+- Track and look back on client progress

-- Added security benefits like HIPAA compliance.
+- Added security benefits such as HIPAA compliance

-- No need to file and manage paper documents.
+- No need to file and manage paper documents

 Ready to modernize your practice?
 Learn more about Therachat for clinicians.